CESSProject/doc-v2/storage-miner/running.md

 Miners need to create at least two wallet accounts.

 - **Earning Account**: Used to receive mining rewards.
-- **Staking Account**: Used to pay for staking fees.
+- **Staking Account**: Used to pay for staking TCESS.
 - **Signature Account**: Used to sign blockchain transactions.
-If no staking account is specified, this account will also be used to pay staking fees.
+If no staking account is specified, this account will also be used to pay staking TCESS.
 - **Storage Deposit**: To keep the storage node miner in honoring its service commitment, the miner account will have its native tokens locked for the storage amount pledged to offer.
 Currently in testnet, it is 4,000 TCESS per TB.
 The pledged space is **round up** to the closest TB unit and locked for that amount multiply with 4,000 TCESS.
 The minimum locked token is also 4,000 TCESS.

+**Note：Each signature account can only be used by one storage miner, otherwise an exception will occur.**

 Please refer to [Creating CESS Accounts](../community/cess-account.md) for creating a CESS account, goto [CESS faucet](https://cess.cloud/faucet.html) to get our testnet tokens, TCESS, or [contact us](../introduction/contact.md) to get assistance.